-- Photosynthesis takes carbon from the atmosphere (in the form of CO2) and converts it to biomass Respiration all living organisms, including plants and microorganisms, respire, which converts biomass into CO2, which enters the atmosphere.
-While decay is taking place, carried out by microorganisms they require, which releases CO - Feeding when consumers eat other organisms, the carbon in the other organism's biomass is transferred to the consumer. - Biology Knowledge Organiser Topic 20: How do Organisms Relate to Each Other and the Environment?
+- Photosynthesis takes carbon from the atmosphere (in the form of CO2) and converts it to bio - Respiration all living organisms, including plants and microorganisms, respire, which converts biomass into CO2, which enters the atmosphere.
+While decay is taking place, carried out by microorganisms, they respire, which releases CO2.
+Feeding when consumers eat other organisms, the carbon in the other organism's biomass is - transferred to the consumer.